-In record numbers, lawyers across the UK are walking out of the offices of the firms for whom they practice, never to return.
+In record numbers, lawyers across the UK are walking out of the offices, never to return.

 They’re not leaving the profession, rather they’re establishing themselves as self-employed consultants, and taking their careers in a new and exciting direction.

 gunnercooke’s ‘Going Solo’ series is looking at why this is viewed as such a compelling option for so many in the profession.
 We started our series looking at the benefits to be had from escaping the office environment, and this week we’re going to look into a reason more pertinent to nurturing one’s career…

 Any professional worth their salt is single-minded about becoming the best they can be in their field.
 Most law firms provide professional development opportunities for their lawyers, so leaving this environment might, at first glance, seem counter-productive in the pursuit of this goal.
 It’s only when we explore the freedoms bestowed upon the self-employed consultant, that we realise that ‘going solo’ can in fact, unlock incredible opportunities to progress.

 Working as an employee of a law firm has one major benefit; you’re guaranteed work.
 The cloud to this silver lining, is that lawyers have little say as to exactly which clients are plonked on their desk.
 It’s very much a ‘you do as you are told’ existence.
 Practitioners can become pushed into areas of law that hold little interest, and clients that make them wonder if maybe they should have opted for that Performing Arts degree after all.
 Over time, this can lead to feelings of frustration and disillusionment.
 The desire to progress becomes dulled.
 Some even leave the profession altogether.